fischhoff/tick_searches/tick_searches.md

 get google trends data
 ======================

-##### Note: additional terms may be useful for predicting Lyme disease (e.g., outdoor activities, symptoms, "Lyme disease", wildlife host community).
-But for this analysis the focus is on terms that reflect encounters with ticks.
-We used the term "tick bite", and the top 10 related queries for that term.
+##### We used the term "tick bite", and the top 10 related queries for that term.
 We excluded queries related to tick species other than the blacklegged tick (Ixodes scapularis), and related to tick encounters with pets.
 We also excluded queries such as "what does tick bite look like", that contain within it other search terms already included (in this case, "tick bite").
+We also included several search terms related to ecological factors (e.g. "deer") and behavioral factors (e.g. "repellent") that may mediate risk.
+Google Trends values are from 0 to 100.
+Values reflect the popularity of a search term, relative to the popularity of other search terms within a geographical area.

 ``` r
 #make function for substring